Traveling cabaret performs at Sunday serenades

 The award-winning Traveling Cabaret returns to the Brighton Memorial Library with their Afternoon of Song, Dance and Comedy musical revue at 2 p.m. on Feb.
-3 at Brighton Memorial Library, 2300 Elmwood Avenue.
+3 at Brighton Memorial Library, 2300 Elmwood Ave.

 Sponsored by the Friends of the Brighton Memorial Library, the 60-minute Broadway, movie and pop show is free.
 The Traveling Cabaret is marking its 29th year, and to date has performed over 540 shows.